-- a. at the minimum test flow rate the meter registers less than 95% or more than 101.5% of the water passed through it; or - b. at the intermediate and maximum test flow rates, it over- registers or under-registers more than 1-1/2%. - 14.
+- a. at the minimum test flow rate the meter registers less than 95% or more than 101.5% of the water passed through it; or - b. at the intermediate and maximum test flow rates, it over-registers or under-registers more than 1-1/2%. - 14.
 The RWA will adopt a periodic test schedule for its meters in accordance with applicable meter testing requirements. - 15.
 All meters removed for periodic complaint tests, or for any other reason, will be tested in the condition in which they are found in order to determine the average meter error.
-Tests will be made at the intermediate and maximum rates of flow and the average meter error will be one-half the algebraic sum of the errors of the two tests. - 16.
-The RWA will maintain meter testing equipment which will be checked annually by the State of Connecticut, Department of Consumer Protection, Division of Weights and Measures. - 17.
-Test meters used for comparative testing in the field will be tested at least once every thirty (30) days when being used. - 18.
-Meter testing will be in accordance with test procedures contained in AWWA Meter Specifications or Manual M6 Water Meters.
+Tests will be made at the intermediate and maximum rates of flow and the average meter error will be one-half the algebraic sum of the errors of the twotests. - 16.
+The RWA will maintain meter testing equipment which will be checked annually by the State of Connecticut, Department of Consumer Protection, Division of Weights and Measures.

-19. The decision of what type, style, and location for a remote reading device is solely within the discretion of the RWA.
+- 17. Test meters used for comparative testing in the field will be tested at least once every thirty (30) days when being used. - 18.
+Meter testing will be in accordance with test procedures contained in AWWA Meter Specifications or Manual M6 Water Meters. - 19.
+The decision of what type, style, and location for a remote reading device is solely within the discretion of the RWA.
+Meter readings supplied by the customer will not be accepted for billing purposes.
 Any customer who refuses the installation of an electronic remote reading device shall be required to pay a manual meter reading charge each billing period.